Etale cohomology, purity and formality with torsion coefficients: Introduction

 We mention a few examples where this theorem applies.
 Denote by $\overline{\Mm}_{0,n}$ the moduli space of stable algebraic curves of genus $0$ with $n$ marked points.
 The operations that relate the different moduli spaces $\overline{\Mm}_{0,n}$ identifying marked points form a cyclic operad $\overline{\Mm}_{0,\bullet}$ in the category of smooth proper schemes over $\Z$, whose cohomology is pure.
 We deduce that the cyclic dg-operad $C_*((\overline{\mathcal{M}}_{0,\bullet})_{an},\F_\l)$ is $2(\l-2)$-formal (Theorem \ref{dmformal}).
 This extends the formality of $\overline{\Mm}_{0,\bullet}$ over $\Q$ proved in \cite{santosmoduli} to formality with torsion coefficients.

-Using the action of the Grothendieck-Teichmüller group, we can also apply this machinery to the little disks operad $\oper{D}$ even though this operad is not an operad in the category of schemes.
+Using the action of the Grothendieck-Teichmüller group, we can also apply this machinery to the little disks operad $\oper{D}$ even though it is not an operad in the category of schemes.
 We prove $(\l-2)$-formality for the dg-operad $C_*(\oper{D},\F_\l)$.
 A similar result applies to the framed little disks (Theorems \ref{littledisksformal} and \ref{framedlittledisksformal}).
 A direct consequence is the formality of the $(\l-1)$-truncated operad $C_*(\oper{D}_{\leq (\l-1)},\F_\l)$, where $\oper{D}_{\leq n}$ denotes the truncation of $\Dd$ in arity less than or equal to $n$.
-This result is optimal, since $C_*(\oper{D}_{\leq l},\F_\l)$ can be seen to be not formal (see Remark \ref{remarkoptimal}).
-This result potentially opens the door for a version of Kontsevich formality over a field of positive characteristic.
-The above method will be applied to higher dimensional little disks operads in forthcoming work of the second author with Pedro Boavida de Brito.
+This is optimal, since $C_*(\oper{D}_{\leq \l},\F_\l)$ is not formal (see Remark \ref{remarkoptimal}).
+This result potentially paves the way for a version of a Kontsevich Formality Theorem over a field of positive characteristic.
+Also, the above method is applied to higher dimensional little disks operads in the work \cite{BH} of the second author with Pedro Boavida de Brito, leading to applications to embedding calculus.
 The only extra ingredient needed is the construction of a Frobenius automorphism on the chains over those operads.
 We point out that Beilinson, in a letter to Kontsevich was conjecturing that the weight filtration in the triangulated category of motives could be used in order to prove formality of the little disks operad over the integers.
-Remark \ref{remarkoptimal} shows that this was overly optimistic.
-However, we believe that our result is the closest one can get to answering Beilinson's question.
+Remark \ref{remarkoptimal} shows that this was overly optimistic and indicates that our result might be the closest one can get to answering Beilinson's question.

-When working with coefficients in $\Q_\l$ instead of $\F_\l$ we are able to obtain more general and functorial formality results.
-Denote by $\cat{Sch}_K^\apure$ the symmetric monoidal category of schemes defined over $K$ such that a Frobenius lift acts on the cohomology group $H^n_{et}(X_{\overline{K}},\Q_\l)$ with eigenvalues that are Weil numbers of weight $\alpha n$.
-Note that for $\alpha=1$, the category $\cat{Sch}_K^\apure$ contains all schemes defined over $K$ and admitting a smooth and proper model lift to $\mathcal{O}_K$ the ring of integers of $K$.
-We have: